1931 - 1932

 She expanded the international involvement of the School and began the very successful London and Prague summer seminars, a legacy that the School is working to continue and expand through the Barbara B. Moran Fund for Global Programs.

-After her deanship concluded, Burns again became an active member of the faculty and received the School’s Award for Teaching Excellence in 2003.
+After her deanship concluded, Moran again became an active member of the faculty and received the School’s Award for Teaching Excellence in 2003.
 She was named the inaugural Louis Round Wilson Distinguished Professor at the UNC School of Information and Library Science (SILS) in 2010.

-Burns graduated from Mount Holyoke College in South Hadley, Mass., and then earned an MLS from Emory University and a PhD from the State University of New York at Buffalo.
+Moran graduated from Mount Holyoke College in South Hadley, Mass., and then earned an MLS from Emory University and a PhD from the State University of New York at Buffalo.

 Her research focused on various aspects of management including leadership, organizational structures, and career progression patterns.
 She authored more than 85 journal articles and book chapters and co-authored Library and Information Center Management, a textbook used by library science programs worldwide.

 She retired in 2017, but stayed in close contact with the School.
 She died on May 2, 2020.

 “She truly cared about every single student and colleague.
 I never ceased to be awed by her memory of alumni names and accomplishments,” said SILS Dean Gary Marchionini, who was hired by Moran.
 “Barbara’s kindness and remarkable smile warmed every meeting and uplifted us even in difficult and contentious decisions.
 SILS is great because Barbara was at the helm, whether dean or senior professor – leading, inspiring, and nurturing each of us as individuals and as a collective greater than the sum of its parts.”
 (Sources: Fall 1997 and Fall 2020 editions of the School’s newsletter).